avian2/spectrumwars/docs/transceiver.rst

 Implementing a transceiver
 ==========================

-You should provide two subclasses of the base ``Transceiver`` class: one for the transmitter (named ``Transmitter``) and one for the receiver (named ``Receiver``).
+The Python source code file you provide to SpectrumWars (called a `player`) should define two subclasses of the base ``Transceiver`` class: one for the transmitter (named ``Transmitter``) and one for the receiver (named ``Receiver``).
 Game controller makes one instance of the transmitter class and one instance of the receiver class.

-From the standpoint of the programming interface, the transmitter and receiver class are mostly identical (e.g. receiver can also send data to the transmitter).
+From the standpoint of the programming interface, the transmitter and receiver class are identical (e.g.  receiver can also send data to the transmitter).
 However in the game, their role differs: only payload data sent from the transmitter to the receiver counts towards the final score.

 The ``Transceiver`` class interface has been designed to accomodate two programming styles: procedural programming and event-based programming.